 But is this the real reason that the Israelites ate matzah?
-On the first of Nissan — two weeks prior to their hurried escape from Egypt — they had already been commanded: “On the evening [of Passover], you will eat matzot” (Exod.
+On the first day of the month of Nissan — two weeks prior to their hurried escape from Egypt — they had already been commanded: “On the evening [of Passover], you will eat matzot” (Exod.
 12:18).

 So why did our ancestors eat matzah?
 Was it because they needed to leave Egypt in a hurry?
 Or because God had commanded them to eat matzah?

 The Sages distinguished between two levels in the mitzvah of eating matzah.
-On the first night of Passover, it is obligatory to eat matzah.
+On the first night of Passover — Seder night — it is obligatory to eat matzah.
 During the rest of the holiday, however, eating matzah is optional.
 According to many authorities, even though we are not obligated to eat matzah on these days, by doing so we fulfill a mitzvah.1

-Which service of God is greater — אהבה or יראה, love or reverence?
+Which service of God is greater?
+Serving Him with אהבה or with יראה, love or reverence?

 The Ramban on Exod.
 20:8 concluded that serving God out of love is a higher level.
 For this reason, positive mitzvot — which express our love of God — are greater than negative mitzvot, which express awe.
-Thus, if there is a clash between them, the positive mitzvah takes precedence (Yevamot 21a).
+And if there is a clash between them, the positive mitzvah takes precedence (Menachot 40a; Yevamot 21a).

 We find a very peculiar statement in the Talmud.
 After the resurrection of the dead, the mitzvot will be annulled (Niddah 61b).
 Does this assertion not contradict the fundamental principle that the Torah is eternal and will not change?